rkdals0131/ConeSTELLATION/docs/future_development_todo.md

 # ConeSTELLATION Future Development TODO List

 ## Overview
 This document contains the prioritized list of features and improvements to be implemented in ConeSTELLATION.
-All listed items are NOT yet implemented as of 2025-07-20.
+All listed items are NOT yet implemented as of 2025-07-21.

+### Architecture Update (2025-07-21)
+Based on GLIM investigation, we've clarified our hybrid architecture:
+- **External Odometry**: IMU+GPS EKF at 100Hz (already available)
+- **SLAM**: Focus on landmark mapping and drift correction only
+- **Key Insight**: GLIM uses fixed-lag smoother for IMU odometry, not landmark SLAM

 ## Priority Levels
 - 🔴 **HIGH**: Critical for production use or significant performance improvement